WinnerOK/devops/IaC/terraform/README.md

 ```

 Running `terraform apply` with logging enabled does not reveal a particular problem:
+As a replacement I provided simple Vagrantfile to run a VBox VM.

 ```
 2021-08-30T13:22:52.924+0300 [WARN]  Provider "registry.terraform.io/terra-farm/virtualbox" produced an invalid plan for virtualbox_vm.node[0], but we are tolerating it because it is using the legacy plugin SDK.